AjayDeshmukh14/MSIS-2629--Self-Study-Project/README.md

 ![](images/Parallel_Climate.png)

 This visualizations depicts the fact that climate change is not just the sole reason of human activities rather also due to climate changes.
-This visualization has descriptive labels and legends, it can easily be understood by the general audience
+This visualization has descriptive labels and legends, it can easily be understood by the general audience.
+The visualization can add a feature of showing the data for the given line while hovering over the temprature line.
+The visualization added value to the data represented.

 ## Overall assessment and Conclusion